davwillev/stopwatch/README.md

   - `capture`: A stopwatch that can record multiple captures of the (until then) elapsed time (see below for details). `@STOPWATCH-CAPTURE` can be used instead.
   - `lap`: A stopwatch that can record multiple laps (see below for details). `@STOPWATCH-LAP` can be used instead.

+- `id`: An identifier for the stopwatch.
+If not specified, this will be equal to `target`.
+This is useful when storing the data of multiple stopwatches in the same repeating instrument.

 - `target`: The field to store the elapsed time in.
 By default, the field the **@STOPWATCH** is on will be used (in which case its type and validation must be compatible - see below).

 - `hide_target`: Boolean (`true`|`false`) that determines whether the target input should be idden (default to `true`).